einast/einast.github.io/_posts/2019-11-10-OfficeProPlus-updates.md

 ```html
 <meta name="updated_at" content="2019-11-01 08:22 PM" />
 ```
-Nice!
+Great!
 This one can be used for time calculation.

 Further I needed to find a pattern for the update posts.
-Looking further into the code, I found that all posts from the newest to the latest, are all between two **\<h2>** tags:
+Looking further into the code, I found that all posts from the newest to the latest, are all between two **\<h2>** tags.
+Also I see the header I want within the **\<h2>** tags:

 ```html
 <h2 id="october-15">October 15</h2>